A Guide to Qualifying Leads

 Now, what do you do with them?
 It's time to qualify those leads to maximize your efforts in cultivating the best leads into your best new customers.

-We've talked about how your inbound program will help generate more leads, more doors, and more profit.
-You need an inbound marketing strategy for your leads to make that happen.
+We've talked about how your inbound program will help generate more leads.
+We've also talked about how more leads lead to more doors and more profit.
+However, property management leads don't magically turn into new doors without a strategy to make that happen.

-Here's a quick guide to help you get to know your leads and qualify them for the next steps with your business.
+Here's an expert guide to help you get to know your leads and establish a lead qualification plan to help move you toward the next steps with your business.

 What is a Lead?